 Flying at the University

-To fly drones from or above a University of Adelaide campus you must first obtain permission from the Unmanned Research Aircraft Facility.
+To fly drones from or above a University of Adelaide campus, or as an operator flying on behalf of the University, you must first obtain permission from the Unmanned Research Aircraft Facility.

 If you're a University staff member or student, all drone operations off-campus also require pre-approval by URAF.